Summer Skincare for Baby Eczema

 Sun Creams for Eczema

-There are 2 types of sun protection, chemical and mineral.
+There are two types of sun protection, chemical and mineral.

-Chemical Sun creams – These contain a number of chemicals that are absorbed into the skin to help protect you from harm-full rays of the sun.
-These are most of the widely available Sun creams and as they are absorbed into the skin these kinds of cream can cause problems for sensitive eczema skin.
+These contain a number of chemicals that are absorbed into the skin to help protect you from harm-full rays of the sun.
+These are most of the widely available sun creams and as they are absorbed into the skin these kinds of cream can cause problems for sensitive eczema skin.

-Mineral sun creams – (those containing things like Zinc or Titanium oxide) form a barrier on the skin.
-These are more often found in ‘natural’ sun creams or preparations for sensitive skin.
+Containing things like Zinc or Titanium oxide, these creams form a barrier on the skin.
+They are more often found in ‘natural’ sun creams or preparations for sensitive skin.
 These creams can be a little harder to apply and as they sit on the skin can leave a white sheen that some people may not like.
-Examples of mineral based creams are Badger and Lavera Sun creams.
+Examples of mineral based creams are Badger and Organic children Sun creams.

-I’ve also tried Jason’s Sun cream, and we had no problems with that and I’ve herd very positive things about Lavera products and tend to try them this summer.
+I’ve also tried Jason’s Sun cream, and we had no problems with that and I’ve heard very positive things about Lavera products and tend to try them this summer.